MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-1709.md

 ### What about Nano Server?
 Nano Server is available as a container operating system.
 See [Changes in Nano Server] for details.

-## Find out basic information about 1709
+## Additional information about this release
+To get a comprehensive view of the key facts about Windows Server, version 1709, you should also review these topics prior to installing it:

 - What hardware is needed to run it?
 See [System Requirements]
 - What new features and functionality has been added?
-See
+See [whatsnew]
 - What has been removed?
-See
+See [Features Removed]
 - What issues need to be worked around?
-See
+See [relnotes]

 ## Where to obtain Windows Server, version 1709